Gearbox Cooling – 30-inch radial blade cooling impeller for a 1000kW gearbox

 The solution was to replace this fan impeller with the appropriate type.
 This entailed designing an equivalent radial bladed centrifugal impeller of which generated the equivalent amount of air that the axial produced.
 But more importantly, the air generated was sufficient to dissipate the heat generated by the gearbox and exhaust it at an acceptable rate that would also move the dust particles out.

 Centrifugal Impeller airflow

-As mentioned earlier, axial impellers rely on the gap between the blade OD to the open duct ID to move the air.
-A centrifugal impeller relies on the air being sucked through the centre of the impeller (the inlet) and disperses over its coned back plate and blades out through the cowl back opening.
+Axial impellers rely on the gap between the blade OD to the open duct ID to move the air.
+Centrifugal impellers rely on the air being sucked through the centre of the impeller (the inlet).
+Then disperses over its coned back plate and blades out through the cowl back opening.
 The cowl in this gearbox situation has an opening in the centre to draw air in.